 For more infos, see MoMA’s website!

-You might also want to see a video about Yayoi’s life!
+Yayoi’s life has been quite a journey!
 She is know for having quick a journey with a few mental health issues.
 But, what keeps her alive is surely her beautiful work!

 So, if you also adore everything that Yayoi Kusama creates, than this is a must-go exhibition, so don’t waste your time and plan your day trip to the Rockaways!